jackkoenig/How2Start_Chisel3/README.md

 [error] firrtl.passes.CheckInitialization$RefNotInitializedException:  @[YourProject LineNo:ClmNo] : [module TopModuleName]  Reference PortName is not fully initialized.
 [error]    : PortName <= VOID
 ```

-If your code does not have unknown state on the port "PortName" (or, wire) in switch statement, the exception might caused by FIRRTL's procedure.
+Meaning: If your code does not have unknown state on the port "PortName" (or, wire) in switch statement, the exception might caused by FIRRTL's procedure.

-You can temporally fix this issue by assigning "DontCare" which is reserved variable indicating "Do not Care".
+Solution: You can temporally fix this issue by assigning "DontCare" which is reserved variable indicating "Do not Care".
 You can use it before assigning value to the port, like as follows;
 ```
-PortName := DontCare
+Port/Wire := DontCare
 ```

-NOTE: the ```DontCare``` works every where.
+**NOTE**: the ```DontCare``` works every where.
 If you use this assignment for other purpose then you will meet failed HDL generation.